leixiaofeng-astar/eye_rasabot/data/nlu.md

 - I cannot talk properly and cannot close my eye, what is it?

 ## intent: lagophthalmos-condition-oculoplastic
-- What are the complications of lagophthalmos?
+- What is the cause of lagophthalmos?
-- What are the issues if I cannot close my eyes?
+- Why can’t I close my eye?
-- If I cannot close my eyes, will it affect my vision?
+- I cannot close my eyes, why?
-- Can inadequate closure of eyes cause blindness?
+- My eye is protruding and I cannot close it, why?
-- If I cannot close my eyes, is it serious?
+- I woke up suddenly and I cannot close my eyes, what is happening?
-- Can my eyes get infected if I cannot close my eyes fully?
+- My face is slanted and I cannot close my eyes, what happened?
-- What are the problems if I cannot close my eyes?
+- What does Bell’s palsy mean?
-- Will inadequate closure of my eyes cause pain?
+- Why can’t I shut my eyes?
-- What are the risks if I cannot close my eyes?
+- My eyelids cannot cover my eyes, why is that so?
-- What problems will I get if I cannot close my eyes?
+- What is Bell’s palsy?
-- If I cannot close my eyes, will it affect my vision?
+- When I sleep, my eye will remain open, what is the reason?

 ## intent: lagophthalmos-condition-oculoplastic_34
 - What are the complications of lagophthalmos?